 Regular student: A person who is enrolled or accepted for enrollment at an institution for the purpose of obtaining a degree, certificate, or other recognized educational credential offered by that institution.

+Religious mission: An institutional mission that includes or is founded upon religious tenets, beliefs, or teachings, and any policies or decisions related to such tenets, beliefs, or teachings (including, but not limited to, any policies or decisions concerning housing, student life and activities, employment, curriculum, facilities, self-governance, student admission, continuing enrollment, or graduation).

 Secretary: The Secretary of the Department of Education or an official or employee of the Department of Education acting for the Secretary under a delegation of authority.

 State: A State of the Union, American Samoa, the Commonwealth of Puerto Rico, the District of Columbia, Guam, the Virgin Islands, the Commonwealth of the Northern Mariana Islands, the Republic of the Marshall Islands, the Federated States of Micronesia, and the Republic of Palau.
 The latter three are also known as the Freely Associated States.

+Teach-out: A period of time during which a program, institution, or institutional location that provides one hundred percent of at least one program offered engages in an orderly closure or when, following the closure of an institution or campus, another institution provides an opportunity for the students of the closed school to complete their program.

+Teach-out agreement: A written agreement between institutions that provides for the equitable treatment of students and a reasonable opportunity for students to complete their program of study if an institution, or an institutional location that provides one hundred percent of at least one program offered, ceases to operate or plans to cease operations before all enrolled students have completed their program of study.
+An agency is permitted to waive requirements regarding the percentage of credits which must be earned by a student at the institution awarding a degree or certification when a student is completing his or her program through a written teach-out agreement.

-Teach-out plan: A written plan developed by an institution that provides for the equitable treatment of students if an institution, or an institutional location that provides 100 percent of at least one program, ceases to operate before all students have completed their program of study, and may include, if required by the institution's accrediting agency, a teach-out agreement between institutions.
+Teach-out plan: A written plan developed by an institution that provides for the equitable treatment of students if an institution, or an institutional location that provides 100 percent of at least one program, ceases to operate or plans to cease operations before all enrolled students have completed their program of study, and may include, if required by the institution's accrediting agency, a teach-out agreement between institutions.

 Title IV, HEA program: Any of the student financial assistance programs listed in 34 CFR 668.1(c).

 (Authority: 20 U.S.C.
 1001, 1002, 1071, et seq., 1078-2, 1088, 1091, 1094, 1099b, 1099c, 1141; 26 U.S.C.
 501(c))